subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/eurostyle-contonso-ma-project-backlog.md

+16) 🟦
-🟦 Note: Governance — After first Gold load, run a Purview UC scan and validate assets and lineage for `gold.sales_daily`; attach evidence.
+After first Gold load, run a Purview UC scan and validate assets and lineage for `gold.sales_daily`; attach evidence.